NoahELE/Blog/content/posts/thoughts-on-pipe-operator.md

 draft: false
 ---

-Recently I've been attracted by the pipe operator in Elixir, which is `|>`.
-It's a very simple operator, but it can make the code more readable and easier to understand.
-It helps write clean code like this:
+Recently I've been playing with Elixir and found a interesting operator called Pipe, which is `|>`.
+Elixir makes use of it to pipe a function's output to another function.
+It helps to write clean code like this:

 ```elixir
 "hello world" |> String.upcase() |> String.split(" ") |> Enum.reverse() |> Enum.join(" ")